From "Moonshine Ink"

 Walking into Jai Yen in Kings Beach is like stepping into a cozy shop in a foreign land — colorful scarves adorn the walls, cast iron tea pots sit next to Asian statues, pieces of unique jewelry are stashed in dishes nestled in corners, a fire warms the small cabin, and the owner offers you a cup of tea.
 With all the products coming directly from Thailand, Nepal, and Bali, owner Christy Lee Smith offers customers unique products rarely found locally.

-Smith and her husband, Mai, have a home in Nonthaburi, Thailand, where Smith spends five months out of the year.
+Smith and her husband, Mai, have a home in Chiang Mai, Thailand, where Smith spends half of the year.
 This allows her to work with small clothing and leather companies to produce Jai Yen and Thai Artist Collective products.
 Working directly with the artists also allows Smith to keep her costs down for customers.
 “I try to keep it simple in life and business, while having a very hands-on approach to Jai Yen,” Smith said.
 (Continue and read the full article here:)

 • USA Today 10BEST